 The Tutor/Mentor Connection is connected to several thousand people.
 Understanding our network and influencing its actions is critically important.
-This group is focused on using Social Network Analysis technology to build this understanding.
+This group was created in 2010 to focus on using Social Network Analysis technology to build this understanding.
+While the group is not currently active, it's goals remain in place.

 Website: http://www.tutormentorexchange.net/sna